“Smart people seem to have caused me most of my problems.”

 GM: Em has a nagging feeling in his gut as he hangs up.
 Several minutes later, his phone is ringing.

-It rings and rings.
-Finally, it dies, and a middle-aged-sounding woman states over the voicemail, “I advise you to pick that phone up, Emmett, if you don’t want al-Saud to know about your interest in him.”
+GM: The phone rings and rings.
+Finally, it a middle-aged-sounding woman states over the voicemail, “I advise you to pick that phone up, Emmett, if you don’t want al-Saud to know about your interest in him.”

 GM: “I just got off the phone with Mr. Al-Fawaz, one of al-Saud’s assistants.
 He said he spoke to one of my employees, but the line died.
 The employee was a young-sounding man.”